 What no one in Washington anticipated was how few of the Border Patrol agents obeyed that order.
 Their reasons for continuing with their duties varied.
 The head of one of the Border Patrol stations pointed out that, unlike the political appointees who ran the agency from within the Beltway, his people were dedicated professionals.
 “They understand what will happen if they walk away from their responsibilities,” he pointed out during an interview with a local TV news crew.
 “We live here.
 A day doesn’t go by that we see the results of a failed border policy.
-We’re tired of having our hands tied by politicians from other, far away states who use the flood of illegal immigrants to score political points with their constituents, gain favor with special interest groups, or swell the ranks of an electorate beholden and dependent upon them in a manner no different than the way Tammany Hall exploited Irish immigrants in Nineteenth Century New York.
-Besides,” he added as a hint of a self satisfied smirk tugged at the corner of his lips, “if nothing else is achieved by the governor’s actions, at least we’ll be free to do our job properly, if only for awhile.”
+We’re tired of having our hands tied by politicians from other, far away states who use the flood of illegal immigrants to score political points with their constituents, gain favor with special interest groups, or swell the ranks of an electorate beholden and dependent upon them in a manner no different than the way Tammany Hall exploited Irish immigrants in New York in the nineteenth century.
+Besides,” he added as a hint of a self-satisfied smirk tugged at the corner of his lips, “if nothing else is achieved by the governor’s actions, at least we’ll be free to do our job properly, if only for a while.”

 WNN Studios, New York City

-They weren’t the only people who were defying an establishment they considered to be out of touch with the reality by people on the ground.
+Border Patrol was not the only group of people defying an establishment they considered to be out of touch with the reality of people on the ground.
 In her own way, Sarah Jennings was ignoring the unbiased, evenhanded standards World News Network touted.
-The only reasons Jan allowed her rouge intern to get away with passing on the stories Maria Rivera was feeding her was no one else, including Amy Porter, had been granted free rein to talk to any member of the Arizona Home Guard or film those interviews wherever she chose to within the confines of their compound.
+The only reasons Jan allowed her rogue intern to get away with passing on the stories Maria Rivera was feeding her was that no one else, including Amy Porter, had been granted free rein to talk to any member of the Arizona Home Guard—or film those interviews wherever she chose to within the confines of their compound.
 In Jan’s professional opinion, the human interest stories Jennings was doing on the men and women who made up the Arizona Home Guard were invaluable.
-In addition to putting a human face on events unfolding in the American Southwest, they provided WNN’s viewers with an insight into why people who were no different than themselves were willing to follow a man like Allen Devin.
+In addition to putting a human face on events unfolding in the American Southwest, they provided WNN’s viewers with an insight into why people no different from themselves were willing to follow a man like Allen Devin.

-Not everyone at WNN agreed with her on this matter.
+But not everyone at WNN agreed with her on this matter.
 This included her boss, Jake Brant.
-“There’s a lot of people who are expressing their displeasure with the cozy relationship that intern of yours has stuck up with the militia,” he informed Jan Fields-Dixon over her cell phone as she stood in the rear of the main control room for WNN’s news shows.
+“There’s a lot of people who are expressing their displeasure with how that intern of yours has struck up a cozy relationship with the militia,” he informed Jan Fields-Dixon over her cell phone as she stood in the rear of the main control room for WNN’s news shows.
 “The optics look terrible.”

 “From where I’m standing, the optics look just fine, Jack,” she replied as she ignored the peeved looks the harried producers and technicians kept giving her in the hope she would take herself and her cell phone somewhere else.
-“Would you give our viewers some credit.
+“Would you give our viewers some credit?
 They’re savvy enough to know spin when they see it.”

 “It’s not our viewers I’m concerned about,” Brant countered.

 “What?
 Is the White House upset that we’re ruining the narrative their SPOX is trying to paint?
-You do realize the people in that compound aren’t the wacko nut jobs Joiner is trying to make them out to be.
+You do realize the people in that compound aren’t the wacko nut jobs the press secretary is trying to make them out to be.
 I wouldn’t be the least bit surprised if I’ve met some of them either during my time in the field or at social gatherings when Scott was alive.”